Achieving AWGN Channel Capacity With Lattice Gaussian Coding: Lattice Gaussian Coding And Error Probability

-\section{Comparison with Voronoi Constellations}
+\subsection{Comparison with Voronoi Constellations}

-Finally we compare with Voronoi constellations or nested lattice codes where the shaping lattice is good for quantization \cite{ErezZamir04}.
+Now we compare with Voronoi constellations or nested lattice codes where the shaping lattice is good for quantization \cite{ErezZamir04}.
 In such a scheme, the transmitted signal (subject to a random dither) is uniformly distributed on the Voronoi region of the shaping lattice.
 It is shown in \cite{Zamir_Feder_96} that such a uniform distribution converges to a Gaussian distribution in a weak sense, that is, the \emph{normalized} Kullback-Leibler divergence (i.e., divided by the dimension) tends to zero.
 Since the Voronoi region of a quantization-good lattice converges to a sphere, the peak power is $n_L P$ asymptotically for average power $P$.

 Our proposed scheme uses a discrete Gaussian distribution over $L$, hence requiring neither shaping nor dithering.
 Since it uses the entire lattice, the peak power seems to be infinite.
 Nevertheless, this need not be the case.
-By \cite{Banaszczyk,Micciancio05}, if $\mathbf{x} \sim D_{L-\mathbf{c},\sigma_0}$, we have
+By the generalized AEP, if $\mathbf{x} \sim D_{L-\mathbf{c},\sigma_s}$, we have

-Therefore, as long as $\epsilon_L(\sigma_0)$ is bounded by a constant, the outer points need not to be sent, and the sent points can be drawn from a sphere of radius $\sqrt{2\pi n_L}\sigma_0$.
-The peak power is $2\pi n_L P$ asymptotically, which is larger than that of the Voronoi constellation by a factor $2\pi$.
-Thus, in this aspect, the lattice Gaussian codebook is not much different from a finite constellation.
+As long as $\epsilon_L(\sigma_s)$ is bounded by a constant, the right-hand side of (\ref{prob-sphere2}) goes to zero for any $\rho > 1$.
+Therefore, in practice, the outer points need not to be sent, and the constellation points can be drawn from a sphere of radius arbitrarily close to $\sqrt{n_L}\sigma_s$.
+The peak power can be arbitrarily close to $n_L P$, which is the same as that of the Voronoi constellation.
+Thus, in this aspect, the lattice Gaussian codebook is very similar to a finite constellation.

 It is also interesting to note that MMSE lattice decoding of outer points (i.e., those of large norm $\|\mathbf{x}\|^2$) is very likely to fail, since the equivalent noise $\left(\alpha-1\right)\mathbf{x}+\alpha\mathbf{w}$ will be very strong in this case.
-Nevertheless, the average error probability is still almost the same as Poltyrev's.
+Nevertheless, the average error probability still admits almost the same expression as Poltyrev's (with $\sigma_w^2$ replaced by $\tilde{\sigma}_w^2$).
 This is because outer points are sent with a small probability, thus carrying little weight in the average error probability.

-The implementation of the proposed lattice Gaussian coding will be reported in the journal version.

-\emph{Final note}: After the draft of this paper was submitted, we became aware of an independent work using non-uniform signaling in \cite{BK:Zamir,Tutorial:Zamir}, where achieving the AWGN channel capacity is posed as an open question.
-This paper serves as an affirmative answer to \cite{BK:Zamir,Tutorial:Zamir}.